Education in Indonesia: Dutch colonial period

 Elementary education was introduced by the Dutch in Indonesia during the colonial era.
-The Dutch education system are query strings of educational branches that were based on social status of the colony's population, with the best available institution reserved for the European population.
+The Dutch education system were a series of educational branches that were based on the social status of the colony's population, with the best available institutions reserved for the European population.

-In 1870, with the growth of Dutch Ethical Policy formulated by Conrad Theodor van Deventer, some of these Dutch-founded schools opened the doors for pribumi (lit. native Indonesians).
-They were called Sekolah Rakjat (lit. folk school), the embryo of what is called Sekolah Dasar (lit. elementary school) today.
-In 1871 the Dutch parliament adopted a new education law that sought to uniform the highly scattered and diversified indigenous education systems across the archipelago, and expand the number of teacher training schools under the supervision of the colonial administration.
-The budget for public schooling was raised in steps from ca. 300,000 guilders in 1864 to roughly 3 million guilders by the early 1890s.
-Most often, however, the education development were starved of funding, because many Dutch politicians feared expanding education would eventually lead to anti-colonial sentiment.
-Funding for education only counted for 6% of the total expenditure of the colonial budget in the 1920s.
+In 1870, with the growth of the Dutch Ethical Policy formulated by Conrad Theodor van Deventer, some of these Dutch-founded schools opened the doors for Pribumi (lit. native Indonesians).
+They were called Sekolah Rakjat (lit. folk school), the predecessor of what is called Sekolah Dasar (lit. elementary school) today.
+In 1871, the Dutch parliament adopted a new education law that sought to uniform the highly scattered and diversified indigenous education systems across the archipelago and expand the number of teacher training schools under the supervision of the colonial administration.
+The budget for public schooling was raised in steps from approximately 300,000 guilders in 1864 to roughly 3 million guilders by the early 1890s.
+Most often, the education development lacked funding, because many Dutch politicians feared expanding education would eventually lead to anti-colonial sentiment.
+Funding for education only counted for six percent of the total expenditure of the colonial budget in the 1920s.
 The number of government and private primary schools for natives had increased to 3,108 and the libraries to 3,000 by 1930.
 However, spending sharply declined after the economic depression in 1930.

 The Dutch introduced a system of formal education for the local population of Indonesia, although this was restricted to certain privileged children.
-The schools for the European were modeled after the education system in Netherlands itself and required proficiency in Dutch.
-The Dutch language was also needed for higher education enrollment.
-The elite native/Chinese population who lack Dutch language skills could enroll in either Dutch Native or Chinese schools.
+The schools for the European were modeled after the Dutch education and required proficiency in Dutch.
+Dutch was also needed for higher education enrollment.
+The elite native and Chinese population who lacked Dutch language skills could enroll in either Dutch Native or Chinese schools.
 The schools were arranged in the following levels: